PrestigeBR/PrestigeBR.github.io/_posts/2022-04-05-intermediatenodes.md

 ## Intermediate nodes
 ---

-Let's use the Format Text node as an example here:
+Let's get into intermediate nodes and what they are.
+For this we'll use the Format Text node as an example shown here:
 {% include elements/figure.html image="https://cdn.discordapp.com/attachments/959186212046909551/960628644420653086/unknown.png" caption="Uncompiled Blueprint FormatText" %}

-What does it actually do?
-Let's take a look at the compiled blueprint logic here:
+Now this looks pretty standard, this is what you would see on your end when writing blueprint logic but what you see isn't always the truth.
+Below you'll see an image of the compiled blueprint graph for the same image above, this looks a bit different.
+It is creating a new struct per input and feeding its values into the struct, turning the structs into an array and feeding that array into the function that converts it all to FText.

 {% include elements/figure.html image="https://cdn.discordapp.com/attachments/959186212046909551/960630332225380472/unknown.png" caption="Compiled Blueprint FormatText" %}

 Let's start by explaining what is going on here...